 Little Ting’s, in Greenwood, is one of the city’s most reliable spots for an inexpensive dim sum meal.
 It’s bit of a trek, but you’ll be rewarded with tasty pork and chive dumplings and bao buns.
 The best part: leaving with a stomach full of delicious dim sum and no regrets about the amount of money you just spent (most of the 15-count dumpling plates are around 10 bucks).

 Nothing says “I am spontaneous” like getting awesome Chinese food while playing skee-ball at a karaoke bar on a Tuesday night.
 New Luck Toy is a fantastic spot for partying with your friends on the weekend, but on weeknights, you’re more likely to get a table without a wait.
-The entire menu is excellent across the board, from the honey pecan prawns to the General Tso chicken thighs to the salt-and-pepper spare ribs, and is the perfect way to escape the reality that you actually need to be a functioning human tomorrow.
+The menu is very good across the board, from the honey pecan prawns to the salt-and-pepper spare ribs, and hanging out here is the perfect way to escape the reality that you actually need to be a functioning human tomorrow.

 When it’s the middle of a garbage week, you get to eat whatever the f*ck you want for dinner.
-Katsu Burger is a counter-service space with a Godzilla mural, local beer and sake, and beef katsu sandwiches - or in other words, deep-fried cheeseburgers.
+Katsu Burger is a counter-service space with a Godzilla mural, local beer and sake, and beef katsu sandwiches - in other words, deep-fried cheeseburgers.
 They also have pork and chicken katsu, fries tossed in roasted seaweed flakes (dip them in the spicy mayo), and matcha green tea milkshakes to wash everything down.
-Promise to be healthy tomorrow, but for tonight, give in to Katsu.

 You’re not 21 anymore, but you can still party on a weeknight.
 For a good time and even better Cuban food, check out Mojito, a colorful spot in Maple Leaf.
 You’re here for arepas, braised pork, tostones, seafood, and obviously mint, lime, and rum cocktails.
 If the owner gives your group a round of tequila shots, don’t ask questions.
 Pretend you still get 21-year-old hangovers, and enjoy.